YuChaoGithub/Knights-Rubbish/build_log.md

 * Finally completed laying out the Triggers for (1-1).
 * Passing Triggers' "Lesser Y" condition now will only be triggered when the character with the greatest Y becoming lower than its y value.
 * Fixed some animation bugs.
-Comment: Aside for weekly commits, now all big milestones should be committed upon achieving.
+Comment: Aside from weekly commits, now all big milestones should be committed upon achieving.

 **Commit**